MerosCrypto/Meros/docs/RPC/Eventual/Transactions.md

 ### `getTransaction`

-`getTransaction` fetches and return a Transaction.
+`getTransaction` replies with a Transaction.
 It takes in one argument:
 - Hash (string)

 The result is an object, as follows: